Lostefra/TranslationCoherence/README.md

 The attempts we made to address the problem of computing the semantic differences between a pair of ontologies are described in the following sections.

+### Report and code

+For further information about our project, read our report [here](https://github.com/Lostefra/TranslationCoherence/blob/main/report.pdf) or download it [here](https://raw.githubusercontent.com/Lostefra/TranslationCoherence/main/report.pdf).

 All the code is available on [GitHub](https://github.com/Lostefra/TranslationCoherence/).

 ## Instructions